PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

 ## Listing Sniffs inside a Coding Standard

-PHP_CodeSniffer can print you a list of the sniffs that a coding standard includes by specifying the `-e` command line argument along with a `--standard` argument.
+PHP_CodeSniffer can print you a list of the sniffs that a coding standard includes by specifying the `-e` command line argument along with the `--standard` argument.
 This allows you to see what checks will be applied when you use a given standard.

     $ phpcs --standard=PSR1 -e